The following policies may impact your decision or ability to apply for research programs, research funding, or fellowships.

 - All of the components of your application must be your own work.
 Although you certainly will want to get insight and feedback from professors, house tutors, and your peers, please be cautious perusing the work of others when considering ideas, format, and composition for your own application.

 - Your application must be an honest representation of yourself.
 As you consider relevant information to include in your dossier that will inform a selection committee about you, the candidate, please be mindful of accuracy in descriptions in your resume/c.v. or personal statements that indicate your role in organizations, publications, and other scholarly or personal attainments.
 Please note: Applicants for all fellowships administered by URAF are subject to the College Policy Regarding Undergraduate Student Organizations.
-Please see the section on fellowships for details on eligibility to apply.
+Please see the section on fellowships in the policy for details on eligibility to apply.

 - Your application materials should be as current as possible at the time of submission.
 Please make sure to provide the most up-to-date documents and other supplementary materials when you submit your application.
 In many cases, national fellowships will not consider new or revised information submitted after the deadline date.